ciaramcguire/Wedding/ceremony.md

 Matthew passes ring to Ciara

 **Ciara:**
 I love you with all my heart and I want to be with you for the rest of our lives.
-You are truly my other half, and I promise to care for you with the all love and attention that that you give to me.
+You are truly the one for me, and I promise to care for you with the all the love and attention that that you give to me.
 Will you be my husband?

 **Paul:** I will

 Matthew passes ring to Paul

 **Paul:**
 I love you with all my heart and I want to be with you for the rest of our lives.
-You are truly my other half, and I promise to care for you with the all love and attention that that you give to me.
+You are truly the one for me, and I promise to care for you with the all the love and attention that that you give to me.
 Will you be my wife?

 **Ciara:**  I will